Monday, 6 April 2015

 So what did I learn?
 I’m much more comfortable sketching and working at low-res than before.
 I have a process around visual design that I can rely on to get me someplace reasonable in a reasonable time frame.
 My new skills make it a snap to create a logo, or promotional card or wrangle assets into the size or format needed.
 My presentations look a lot better.
 I keep a visual diary and sketchbook which please and inspire me.
 I’m having a lot of fun doing graphic design projects for Web and print and now I’m excited to learn more about corporate identity work.
 Always more to learn!

-After a period of freelance work coaching startup teams and helping organizations blend Agile and UX practices, I joined Carbon Five in June 2013.
-I’m using a blend of UX, Agile and Lean Startup practices to create Web and mobile products as a part of small, collaborative teams.
-My current mission is to become “technically literate” and figure out the tools, concepts and skills necessary for a UX designer to be a full time participant in the conception, validation and construction of a modern Web-based software product.
+After a period of freelance work coaching startup teams and helping organizations blend Agile and UX practices, I joined Carbon Five in June 2013 where I used a blend of UX, Agile and Lean Startup practices to create Web and mobile products as a part of small, collaborative teams.
+I used this time to become more “technically literate” and figure out the tools, concepts and skills necessary for a UX designer to be a full time participant in the conception, validation and construction of a modern Web-based software product.
 I believe that the more I understand about the materials of construction, the more I can be an effective advocate for making the right product in the right way.

 In 2014 Philosophie invited me to help them bring Balanced Team practices into their internal processes and client work.
 I lead client kickoffs, facilitated collaborative design work, planed experiments, created project concepts through prototypes & validated our progress using Web analytics and customer feedback.
 I am now a comfortable participant in a product development team because I can manage Github repos and make commits to Web application projects in a variety of frameworks.